 - Do not have sex for at least 1 month after surgery.

-After this period of rest and care, the man can observe the final result of the surgery, with greater ease to check his glans.
+After this period of rest and care, the man can observe the final result of the surgery, checking his glans with greater ease.

 Possible risks of this surgery

-This surgery, when performed in a hospital setting, has few health risks and is well tolerated and rapidly recovered.
-However, although uncommon, complications such as bleeding, infection, narrowing of the urethral meatus, excessive or insufficient prepuce removal and preputial asymmetry may arise, with possible need for further surgery.
+This surgery, when performed in a hospital setting, has few health risks, is well tolerated and recovery is rapid.
+However, although rare, complications such as bleeding, infection, narrowing of the urethral meatus, excessive or insufficient foreskin removal and preputial asymmetry may arise, with possible need for further surgery.

 Benefits of a Postectomy

-- Easier to perform intimate hygiene, completely removing the smegma, which is a secretion that accumulates between the skin and the glans;
+- Intimate hygiene is easier, consisting of completely removing the smegma, which is a secretion that accumulates between the skin and the glans;

 - Decreased risk of genital infection;

 - Decreased risk of sexually transmitted diseases, such as HPV and HIV, for example, although the surgery does not rule out the need to use a condom during any intimate contact so as to be completely protected from STDs.

 After foreskin removal, the surgeon places stitches in the region to make recovery quicker and future infections can be avoided.